bacadra/pulsar-navigation-panel/README.md

 There are functions which provide fold actions (fold, unfold or toggle) of sections.
 The special future is to collapse all section to create a view like table of content.

+## Real section level

+The package introduces the concept of multi-level headers.
+The user enters a tag with a level, which indicates **the maximum level** of the text associated with a given tag.
+The true level of the header will be determined when building the header tree using the rule that the header can have a level at most one greater than its predecessor.
+For example, if you enter a level 1 heading, then a level 2 heading, then a level 5 heading, then the real level of the last heading will be 3.
+The marker designations are for real headers.

 ## Customize the appearance

 The panel can be adapted to the user's needs in many ways.
 Several options are outlined below.
 The colors can be adjusted to user preference and ui/syntax theme in `styles.less` (File/Stylesheet..).